Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-Proofing is what happens when you allow the yeast in dough to ferment, thus causing gas bubbles which inflate the dough.
+Proofing is what happens when you allow the yeast in dough to ferment, thus causing gas bubbles that inflate the dough.
 Why do we want "inflated" dough?
 It is the inflation, the formation of bubbles that create a sturdy crust, a tender crumb, chewiness, and flavor.
-If proofing (rising) does not occur, you will have a flat, and probably very dense and hard loaf of bread--something more akin to hardtack than bread.
+If proofing (rising) does not occur, you will have a flat, and probably very dense and hard loaf of bread—something more akin to hardtack than bread.

 Shaping and Baking the Focaccia

 7. Brush baking sheet with 1 tablespoon of olive oil.
 Place the proofed (and punched down) dough onto the prepared baking sheet and pat into a 10-inch by 8-inch rectangle.

 8. Brush the surface of the dough with the remaining olive oil; sprinkle with the rosemary and coarse salt.
 Dimple (indent) the surface of the dough with your fingertips.

 9. Let the dough rise in a warm, draft-free place until puffed and doubled, about 45 minutes to an hour.